naresh9448/Mysampleprojects/README.md

 ---

 ## 7. Implantation Procedure (Summary)
+- For the full procedure, refer the surgical technical guide in the comany website.

 1. Position patient and expose the surgical site.
 2. Prepare pedicle entry points and pilot holes.